 Ditch: Saturated Colors Add: Original Kids' Art

 "When we design for kids, I always like there to be a sense of whimsy, but I never talk down to them," he says.
-"In this weekend-house kids' room, we mixed patterns and textures that were inspired by kids drawings and finger painting—splatter-painted sheets, watercolor throw pillows, and this awesome custom scribble Roman blind are fun but not unsophisticated."
+"In this weekend-house kids' room, we mixed patterns and textures that were inspired by the kids' drawings and finger painting—splatter-painted sheets, watercolor throw pillows, and this awesome custom scribble Roman blind are fun but not unsophisticated."

 Mazzarini veered away from saturated primary colors and was instead inspired by games to create a kid's room that's cool, not cheesy.
 "A classy checkers board was fun to use while still adding a chic pattern and color to the room," he says.

 The best kids' rooms don't just look great—they also represent the boy's or girl's personality and feel lived-in, not overly styled.
 One of the most effective ways to do this is with art.
 "Whenever possible, we love to frame kids' art!
 You'd be surprised how chic (and expensive) kids' art looks when you add a four-inch, eight-ply white mat [board] and frame.
 Voilà!"